carpentries/carpentrycon/travel_support.md

 ## About CarpentryCon Travel Support

 We are providing travel assistance to facilitate attendance from as wide a group as possible.
-The request could be made for ful or partial travel support.
+The request could be made for full or partial travel support.

 ## Application Process